GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 1. In the same directory, create a Dockerfile with the following code:

         FROM google/cloud-sdk:latest

         ADD attest_image.sh /opt/google/bin-authz/attest_image.sh

         RUN chmod +x /opt/google/bin-authz/attest_image.sh

-2. Build the container image and push it to GCR running these commands:
+2. Build the container image and push it to GCR by running these commands.
+The project id is the id of the project where Spinnaker is installed and where we will host this docker image:

         cd [DIRECTORY WHERE YOU HOSTED THE FILES]

         docker build . -t gcr.io/<PROJECT ID>/bin-authz-job

         docker push gcr.io/<PROJECT ID>/bin-authz-job

-The project id is the id of the project where spinnaker is installed and where we will host this docker image.

-# Running the Job in Spinnaker
+## Running the Job in Spinnaker

 Now, go back to Spinnaker and add a new stage.
 Select as type **Run Job (Manifest)** and name it as **Create Attestation**.

 ![Create Attestation Job](./images/11-create-attestation.png)

 Select the **Account** as **spinnaker-install-account**.
-This is the kubernetes account for the cluster where spinnaker is installed and comes pre-defined with Spinnaker for GCP.
+This is the kubernetes account for the **cluster where spinnaker is installed and comes pre-defined with Spinnaker for GCP**.

 ![Run Job Configuration](./images/12-run-job.png)

-Add the following text as the Manifest Text making the necessary changes to point to your project and replacing the other environment variables.
+Add the following text as the **Manifest Text** making the necessary changes to point to your project and replacing the other environment variables.

     apiVersion: batch/v1
     kind: Job